2022–23 Nigeria Professional Football League

-The 2023 Nigeria Professional Football League is the 52nd season of Nigeria's top-flight association football league and the 33rd since attaining professionalism.
-The regular season started on 8 January 2023 and will conclude on 14 May 2023.
+The 2022–23 Nigeria Professional Football League was the 52nd season of Nigeria's top-flight association football league and the 33rd since attaining professionalism.
+The regular season started on 8 January 2023 and concluded with the playoffs on 11 June 2023.

+Bendel Insurance, Doma United, Bayelsa United and El-Kanemi Warriors were the four promoted clubs from the 2021–22 Nigeria National League, replacing Kano Pillars, Katsina United, MFM and Heartland.

+Following Enyimba draw against Rivers United on 11 June at the playoffs, Enyimba secured a record ninth NPFL title at the Onikan Stadium.

 Format

-The clubs and league organizers decided to start the 2022-23 season on 8 January 2023 instead of 28 December 2022 as previously planned.
+The clubs and league organizers decided to start the 2022–23 season on 8 January 2023 instead of 28 December 2022 as previously planned.
 The league will switch to an abridged format that will see the clubs split into two groups of ten each.
 The top three clubs from each group will qualify for a championship round, which will be known as the Super Six, to determine the league winners.